 Visitors to this village, 25 miles southwest of Daytona Beach, are immediately struck by the calm and tranquility that permeate this community of practicing spiritualists.
 Designated a Historic District on the National Register of Historic Places in 1991, the Cassadaga Spiritualist Camp is the oldest active religious community in the Southeastern United States.

 When Henry A. DeLand laid the foundation for the city that would bear his name, he envisioned a center of culture, education and beauty like the Athens of ancient Greece.
 DeLand, the Athens of Florida, is the cultural, spiritual and educational hub of the greater West Volusia region.
-Home to Stetson University and the Museum of Florida Art, the city provides a full slate of cultural offerings.
+Home to Stetson University and the Museum of Art-DeLand, the city provides a full slate of cultural offerings.
 DeLand’s national award-winning Main Street DeLandfeatures an eclectic mix of boutiques, antique shops, restaurants and gift shops.
 The city is bordered to the west by the historic St. Johns River, recently designated an American Heritage River.
 For 100 things to do in DeLand visit www.discoverdeland.org.
 Many people ask where they can park when visiting Historic Downtown DeLand.
 All parking in DeLand is free and this map shows all of the parking areas available in the downtown DeLand area.
+More information, articles and videos about DeLand can be found at VisitFlorida.com.

 Deltona is Volusia County’s newest and fastest growing community.
 The area is rich in Hispanic culture that is celebrated by year round festivals.
 Adjacent to the Deltona Regional Library, Lyonia Preserve protects sizable scrub habitat that is home to a growing population of gopher tortoises and the endangered scrub jay as well as many other Florida species of wildlife and native plants.
 Lyonia Preserve Environmental Center offers the opportunity to explore the areas ecosystems through hands on displays, and also featuresan amphitheater, gift shop and cafe.